 Experts believe that an average mind thinks between 60,000-80,000 thoughts a day.
 That is an average of 2,500-3,300 thoughts per hour.
 That is insane and it can be overwhelming.
 While some thoughts are absolutely unimportant, some may be something you’d want to remember in the future.
 And once in a while, when you have decided to go through what you had written, perhaps, who knows, it might benefit you someday.

-It helps you heal. > > When you are emotional, angry, or feeling down, you might find that writing it down is a form of panacea.
-The truth is > the only person you cannot lie is to yourself.
-By writing down and asking the right questions to yourself, you get to > dig deeper into your emotions and you will be able to unravel the root of the problem.
-The only way you can truly heal > is to understand your every emotion – why you feel that way?
+It helps you heal.

+When you are emotional, angry, or feeling down, you might find that writing it down is a form of panacea.
+The truth is the only person you cannot lie to is yourself.
+By writing down and asking the right questions to yourself, you get to dig deeper into your emotions and you will be able to unravel the root of the problem.
+The only way you can truly heal is to understand your every emotion – why do you feel that way?
 What makes you feel that way?
-What are you going to do > about it? > > It can help you be more creative.
+What are you going to do about it?

+It can help you be more creative.

 In today’s world, we are exposed to myriads of distractions especially the social media.
 We could spend most of our time alive scrolling down our feeds.
 You will realize that you would come up with new ideas when you are about to sleep, or when you are showering because that is the only time when your mind is able to focus.
 So with journaling, you are able to sit in a corner alone with your thoughts and perhaps, you are able to squeeze every drop of creative juice out of your brain.